salesforcecli/plugin-org/messages/clone.md

-# missingSourceSandboxName
+# missingSourceSandboxNameORSourceId

-Specify a value for %s in a definition file or on the command line.
+Specify a value for name %s or ID %s in a definition file or on the command line.

-# missingSourceSandboxNameAction
+# missingSourceSandboxNameORSourceIdAction

-To indicate which sandbox org you want to clone, specify %s in a definition file or as a command line argument.
+To indicate which sandbox org you want to clone, specify name %s or ID %s in a definition file or as a command line argument.

 # error.bothApexClassIdAndNameProvided